-- Refining new isotopic markers to support carbon-neutral strategies and mitigate the impacts of climate change on water resources. - Developing new approaches that bring together radioactive beams, radiochemistry techniques, and machine learning tools to improve our understanding of nucleosynthesis and reduce uncertainties in nuclear data cross-sections to support strategic deterrence and nonproliferation. - Launching a major new effort that will unlock the mysteries of the elusive neutrino particle and help scientists better understand the evolution of our universe. - Creating novel detectors to determine material composition and to detect threats from a distance. - Developing a high intensity, tunable neutron source for neutron measurements that will better characterize a larger set of materials and help determine how neutrons interact with nuclei.
+- Refining new isotopic markers to support sustainable energy strategies and water resources. - Developing new approaches that bring together radioactive beams, radiochemistry techniques, and machine learning tools to improve our understanding of nucleosynthesis and reduce uncertainties in nuclear data cross-sections to support strategic deterrence and nonproliferation. - Launching a major new effort that will unlock the mysteries of the elusive neutrino particle and help scientists better understand the evolution of our universe. - Creating novel detectors to determine material composition and to detect threats from a distance. - Developing a high intensity, tunable neutron source for neutron measurements that will better characterize a larger set of materials and help determine how neutrons interact with nuclei.